alex-michaud/bun-hono-boilerplate/README.md

 touch ./src/config.ts
 ```

-To know what to put in the `config.ts` file, refer to the
-`./src/config.ts` file in this boilerplate repository.
+**Copy the content of the `config.ts` file** from this boilerplate repository to
+your project.
+This file will load the environment variables from the `.env` file
+and provide a type-safe way to access them throughout the application.

+### 7. Import the scripts and prisma config from package.json

+From the boilerplate repository, open the `package.json` file and copy the `scripts`
+and `prisma` sections to your project's `package.json` file.

-### 7. Install Swagger-JSDoc
+### 8. Install Swagger-JSDoc

 Swagger-JSDoc is a tool that allows you to generate OpenAPI specs document from
 comments in your code.